aittgit/aittgit/README.md

 - 🔭 I am a Research Engineer, currently shifting from Renewable Energy to Data Science.
 - ✨ I am very interested in exploratory data analysis and applications of machine learning.
 - 🌱 I am currently learning Bayesian optimization and active learning.
-- 🎯 I started to transfer some of my work to GitHub slowly.
+- 🎯 I gradually started to transfer a piece of my analysis to GitHub.
 Stay tuned!